Boost Your Surf Confidence With These 4 Practices

 Like our head yoga instructor Reesie says, motion is lotion.
 You’re bound to be moving and grooving A LOT on your next surf trip, so let your body ease into it by incorporating these stretches and workouts into your routine!
 These stretches and workouts are made for surfers, by surfers, and so target key muscles that you’ll be using in the water.

-4. Meet Your Instructors
+4. Meet The Amigas

 Finally, just in case you haven’t yet experienced the epic bad-assery of our team first-hand, let us clue you in.
 We have an absolutely amazing team of surf instructors.
 They’re funny, knowledgeable, utterly rad women and we want you to get to know them!
 Learn about their personal surf journeys, struggles and life philosophies before starting your next retreat or online course.